MelbourneGenomics/cpipe/README.md

 ## Running the Pipeline

-Now, all you need to do is run `cpipe --batch MyBatch run`
+Now, all you need to do is run `cpipe run MyBatch`

 The run command is documented in the [command documentation](docs/commands.md#run).